daved01/ragcore/README.md

 ## License

-The project comes with a MIT license.
-You are free to use and modify the code in your applications.
+The project is licensed under the MIT license, granting you the freedom to use and modify the code for your applications.

 ## Support

-If you like this work and you find it helpful, I would appreciate your support [here](https://www.paypal.com/donate/?hosted_button_id=23YUGLRRTNDMS).
-Your contribution enables me to continue to work on this project.
+If you find this work valuable and helpful, I would greatly appreciate your support.
+Consider contributing [here](https://www.paypal.com/donate/?hosted_button_id=23YUGLRRTNDMS) to help sustain and advance the development of this project.
+Your generosity enables me to dedicate more time and effort to enhance the project further.
+Thank you for your support!